Wedding Albums

 Note, I refer to "sides" of the album to clear up any confusion over page count, as some might think that a 30 page album consists of 30 physical pages (each with a front and a back).
 A 30 side album will have 15 leaves (a "leaf" is the industry term for a physical sheet in a book), each with a front and a back, yielding 30 pages, as you would think of numbered pages in a book you buy off-the-shelf.

-Once you give me your selections, I get to work designing the book, and typically after about two weeks I'll have a PDF of the design ready to show you.
+Once you give me your selections, I get to work designing the book, and typically after about two to three weeks I'll have a PDF of the design ready to show you.
 As a testimony to how much attention and care I put into the design process, almost all of my couples immediately approve their album with no changes.
 But if a few images need to be swapped or moved, or be made bigger or smaller, that's generally not a problem to do.

 Once the design is approved, it gets sent out for production, which takes about a month, at which time I receive the album from my supplier and get it shipped to you!